goplot/goplot/README.md

 **Goplot Logs Directory**

-All logs for goplot scripts are located in the "logs" directory under the goplot root.
+All logs output by goplot scripts are located in the `logs/` directory under the goplot root.

 **Goplot Config Directory**

-Configuration parameters and state files for goplot are kept in the "config" directory under the goplot root.
+Configuration parameters and state files for goplot are kept in the `config/` directory under the goplot root.
+See more about this below.

+**Goplot Collectors Directory**

+Collector scripts that are used to send metrics to Prometheus are located in the `collectors/` directory under the goplot root.
+See the installation instructions for how to use these.

 **Goplot Load**